mautic/mautic-documentation/pages/09.contacts/08.Companies/docs.en.md

 ## Company overview

-Each company has a detail page where you can see what Mautic knows about them.
+Introduced in 3.1.0, each company has a detail page where you can see what Mautic knows about them.

 ### Engagements/Points chart
 The Engagements line chart display how active the contacts of the company were in the past 6 months.
 Engagement is any action the contacts made.
 E.g. page hit, form submission, email open and so on.
 The chart displays also the sum of points the contacts received.